RJPearson94/terraform-provider-twilio/docs/resources/serverless_build.md

 - `enabled` - (Required) Enable or disable polling of the build.
 - `max_attempts` - (Optional) The maximum number of polling attempts.
 Default is 30
-- `delay_in_ms` - (Optional) The time in milliseconds to wait between polling attempts.Default is 1000ms
+- `delay_in_ms` - (Optional) The time in milliseconds to wait between polling attempts.
+Default is 1000ms

 ## Attributes Reference